 Federal Student Loans

 - Federal Direct Unsubsidized Loans are awarded to students not eligible for the subsidized loan.
 Interest accrues to the student while in school but may be deferred and capitalized prior to entering repayment.
-The interest rate is fixed at 3.73% for 2021-2022.
+The interest rate is 4.99% for 2022-2023.

 The U.S. Department of Education requires all first-time federal direct loan borrowers to complete an Entrance Loan Counseling session and sign a Master Promissory Note prior to receiving their loan proceeds.
 Please also note the Code of Conduct for Educational Loans.